A business tax ID, also known as an employer identification number (EIN), is an Internal Revenue Service (IRS)-issued unique identifying number.

 - Changing a business type, like from a sole proprietorship to a partnership or corporation, will require a new EIN.
 However, you won’t need a new EIN for simply changing the name or address of the business.

-- A sole proprietorship undergoing bankruptcy requires a new EIN.
+- A sole proprietorship undergoing bankruptcy requires a new business tax ID number.

 - An ownership change of the business entity will need a new EIN to show the transfer of assets.
-If you’re operating as the sole proprietor and you inherit a company, file for a new EIN.
+If you’re operating as the sole proprietor and you inherit a company, file for a new business tax ID.